Xarlizard/UniversityOfHelsinki-ComputerScience/FullStackOpen/Part-04/bloglist/Readme.md

 $ npm run dev
 ```

-You can then access the nodemon-server on: http://localhost:3001/  (port may be already in use, check terminal when running `npm run dev`).
+You can then access the nodemon-server on: http://localhost:3003/  (port may be already in use, check terminal when running `npm run dev`).

-The frontend build is at `dist` directory (literally a Ctrl+C/Ctrl+V from `..\Part-02\phonebook` project, in case you want to understand the code behind it, only an `npm run build` has been applied there)